Brankale/MARS_Assembler/README.md

 You can download the original version at the [official website][6].

 ## Purpose of this repository
-This repo has the goal of refactoring the code to meet the requirements of Java 8.
+This repo has the goal of refactoring the code to meet the requirements of Java 8, and adding or revamping existing features.

-I don't think I'll accept any pull request.
-This is something I did just for fun.
+I did this project just for fun so don't expect I'll work full time on this project.

+I'm open to pull request if anyone wants to contribute.

 ## Features included in this custom version
 - OS look & feel (not Java look & feel)